NEWS ALERT! Public boarding of lightship No. 83 “Swiftsure” began October 5, 2013 after “around” two decades. Stay tuned for future boarding.

 Relief: Following the war, the No. 83 returned to lightship duty as the “San Francisco,” then was transferred to the Coast Guard District 13 in the Pacific Northwest.
 Serving the Columbia River, Umatilla Reef, and Swiftsure Banks stations, the No. 83 was a relief vessel at these posts for regular vessels during their yearly maintenance and resupply.

 Northwest Seaport is in the process of a restoration project that includes replacing the wooden deck and restoring the electrical system.
+Swiftsure recently completed a 90-day shipyard period and had a celebrated re-launch on August 21, 2013.
 Program plans are to open the ship’s upper deck to the public while restoration is underway, creating a unique opportuity to view, visit with and work side-by-side with shipwrights.
-The lightship is open to viewing from Historic Ships Wharf in Lake Union Park.
+The lightship will once again be open to viewing from Historic Ships Wharf in Lake Union Park.
+Read “New Life on Lake Union for Brave Old Lightship Swiftsure” The Seattle Times, July 11, 2013.

 Today, Swiftsure serves as an important link with the history of American aids to navigation.
 Do wish to become involved with her restoration?
 Please contact Northwest Seaport.